Torrencem/fixed_vec/post.md

 }
 ```

+We see the struct ``UniqueName`` is created, and then used right away.
 Great!
 We need some boilerplate for getting immutable references from ``Named``, as well as for unnaming it:

 ```rust
 impl<T, Name> Named<T, Name> {